 KATIE POIRIER

-Registered Psychologist & Eating Disorder Specialist
+Registered Psychologist &

 As a registered psychologist and trauma-informed therapist, I support individuals navigating eating disorders, body shame, and trauma, so they can feel better, faster.